xsc/kithara/README.md

 simple creation of RabbitMQ-based consumers with appropriate recovery and retry facilities.

-If you're looking for a more complete RabbitMQ library you should definitely check out [langohr][langohr].
+If you're looking for a more complete RabbitMQ library you should check out [langohr][langohr].

 [rabbitmq]: https://www.rabbitmq.com
 [lyra]: https://github.com/jhalterman/lyra